starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 >
 > This section does not apply if your controllers are connected as HIDRAW devices

 For non-hidraw devices, evdev may add extra deadzones to your controller on top of those configured by the device's firmware.
-Throttles specifically may experience a "hitch" in the center of their axis.
+Throttles may experience a "hitch" in the center of their axis.
 You can remove these deadzones with a udev rule.

 1. Install `evdev-joystick`.
 This utility is provided by different packages depending on your distribution.
 See the list below for your distribution: